 Award ceremonies Award ceremonies can be organised to bring together all NEs and HEs from your region in order to distribute certificates.
 These will raise the profile of both the IO and the Alumni Network.
-Programme website (www.erasmus-entrepreneurs.eu) The Erasmus for Young Entrepreneurs website represents the most effective communication tool.
+Programme website ( www.erasmus-entrepreneurs.eu ) The Erasmus for Young Entrepreneurs website represents the most effective communication tool.
 Programme presentations/info days Presenting the programme to NEs/HEs during meetings is an excellent opportunity for recruitment as you are in direct contact with them.
 Use this channel to motivate and convince them to participate in the programme.
 Promotional videos of the programme Available through the EYE website.
-Progress reports Each EP has to provide progress reports on activities carried out within its consortium during the previous six months.
+Use of social media See above section Promoting the programme via social networks.
+Other suggestions: tag alumni in your messages to reach new audience; encourage entrepreneurs to do "live" reporting (posting) from an exchange; encourage entrepreneurs to list keypoints of the exchange and/or create ~15 seconds video from the exchange.
+Synergies with other programmes and stakeholders Identify relevant multipliers and stakeholders in your region and promote the programme via their newsletters or common events Progress reports Each EP has to provide progress reports on activities carried out within its consortium during the previous six months.
 Reporting should generally provide relevant information.
 IOs who developed useful documents (e.g. guidelines, methods, toolkits for NEs) might want to share them with other IOs.
 If so, ask the Support Office to upload them on the intranet of the programme.
 Success stories Use success stories to boost media attention.
 The public likes hearing about concrete human experiences to which they can relate to and journalists are looking for interesting real-life stories.
 Web based campaign Invite your successful NEs/HEs to register with the Erasmus for Young Entrepreneurs groups on LinkedIn and Facebook and raise programme awareness among business professional networks.
 Workshops Workshops are small interactive events held to achieve a specific objective.
 A workshop could be used to get feedback from NEs/HEs.
 Use this tool to introduce the programme and convince NEs/HEs to register in the programme.

-The IT Management Tool allows score based matching in order to instantly find the closest fitting counterparts for a potential exchange.
+The IT Management Tool allows score-based matching in order to instantly find the closest fitting counterparts for a potential exchange.
 Matching scores are calculated based on similarity percentages between the answers provided by an NE to key questions in the application form and the answers submitted by HEs present in the catalogue (and vice-versa).